-Morocco is the perfect post-Brexit escape if you’re looking to spend three months out of the Schengen area.
+Morocco is the perfect post-Brexit motorhome escape if you’re looking to spend three months out of the Schengen Area.
 This diverse and seemingly endless country gives so much more than it takes; with breathtaking landscapes and huge skies, Morocco will delight and mystify you in equal measure.
 To enjoy your motorhome or campervan tour, planning and preparation is critical.
 Read on to find out all you need to know about vanlife in Morocco.

 Things to Know About Morocco